 Notes of a meeting of the Independent Elders held 7.8.17

+We had an interesting discussion about ageing, helped by our invited guest who has professional expertise in this field.
 Most of the questions concerned mental rather than physical deterioration, starting with what to do when/if people become concerned about loss of memory.
 Unimportant memory lapses (eg what was the name of that actor … etc.) aren’t of concern but become so if they have more serious consequences and are happening often (leaving keys in the door, pan on stove etc.).
-Ask a GP to refer for a memory assessment, whicha is done by the Community Mental Health team.
-There is no one, accurate test for dementia (apart from a brain biopsy, which is rarely done and usually only for younger people) and dementia can take many forms but if it is diagnosed this can trigger help – various resources, home care etc. Important to continue to live at home for as long as possible – a familiar mental map helps to maintain independence even if there is some risk (recommended reading – Being Mortal, by Atul Gawande).
+Ask a GP to refer for a memory assessment, which is done by the Community Mental Health team.
+There is no single, accurate test for dementia (apart from a brain biopsy, which is rarely done and usually only for younger people) and dementia can take many forms but if it is diagnosed this can trigger help – various resources, home care etc. Important to continue to live at home for as long as possible – a familiar mental map helps to maintain independence even if there is some risk (recommended reading – Being Mortal, by Atul Gawande).

 If you think someone is at serious risk, there is no family involvement and they themselves won’t seek help you can contact Social Services (Adult Social Care) to request an assessment and if someone is in denial but a serious risk to themselves they could be admitted and assessed under a Mental Health Section.